 As part of the inspection, the inspector met with residents and staff members.
 The inspector observed practices and reviewed documentation such as personal plans, medical records, accident logs, policies and procedures.
+The inspector also reviewed questionnaires submitted by residents and families to the Authority's Regulation Directorate.

-As part of the registration process, interviews were carried out with the person in charge, the team leader and other staff members.
+To further inform the registration process, interviews were carried out with the person in charge, the team leader and other staff members.
 The inspector had interviewed the person authorised to act on behalf of the provider at a recent inspection.
 Interviews were also recently carried out with the Director of Operations and the Director of Services at the organisation's head office.

 Overall, the inspector was satisfied that residents received a quality service.
-The inspector found that a committed team of staff provided care in sometimes difficult circumstances.
+The inspector found that a committed team of staff provided.
 There was evidence of a substantial level of compliance, in a range of areas, with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.
 The inspector was satisfied that residents' social and health needs were met.
 The health and safety of residents and staff were promoted and protected and fire procedures were robust.
+The quality of care and experience of the residents was monitored on an ongoing basis.
+Ample evidence was available that opportunities for new experiences and social participation were supported and facilitated.